 Project Lifesaver's mission is to utilize state of the art technology in assisting those who care for victims of Alzheimer's and other Related Mental Dysfunctional Disorders (ARMD) and victims who become lost.
 These victims include the elderly and even the youngest in our community are afflicted with Down's Syndrome and Autism.
-Click here for more information.
+Get more information at the Project Lifesaver page.

 Growth Through Opportunity (GTO) Program

 GTO CADETS™ learn valuable life/job/social skills alongside first responders to enhance safety, employability, and quality of life!!
 The mission of the GTO CADETS program is to enhance quality of life for our associates!
 Our goal is to partner with public safety agencies and businesses nationwide and offer our highly successful, mutually beneficial training program which also promotes the productive employment of individuals with intellectual and developmental disabilities.
 Allowing our GTO CADETS to simply volunteer adds tremendous value to their lives.
 When you partner with the GTO CADETS you will get the satisfaction knowing you have enhanced the quality of life in a fellow human being.
 Together, we will enhance an individual's self worth, pride, confidence, and employability!